 In this report, Teacher Years of Experience is categorized by seven ranges: less than 1 year, 1 to 3 years, 4 to 5 years, 6 to 9 years, 10 to 19 years, 20 or more years and “Teacher Unknown”.
 The “ Teacher Unknown” category represents the number of students where there is no clear data relationship link between a teacher and the student taking a STAAR test.
 In other words, for specific courses and STAAR assessments used in this report, the teacher of record is unknown so the years of professional experience cannot be calculated.

 The number of students who either met or did not meet the STAAR Approaches Grade Level performance standard for STAAR tests taken on the primary test administration dates for a particular school year, grade, STAAR test subject, and test language version.
 Student counts represent tested students taking a course related directly to the STAAR assessment for a particular year, grade level, STAAR subject, and STAAR test language from a teacher having years of professional experience within a defined range.
 The “Teacher Unknown” category represents the number of students where there is no clear data relationship link between a teacher and the student taking a STAAR test.

 Percent of Students:

-The percent of students is calculated as the number of students who met or did not meet the Level II Satisfactory standard, divided by the total number of students who took the test.
+The percent of students is calculated as the number of students who met or did not meet the STAAR Approaches Grade Level performance standard divided by the total number of students who took the test.

 Number of Teachers: